ngzh-luke/self-gamelib-react/README.md

 Personal Project: `GameLib` powered by [`React`](https://react.dev/) is a Game library.

+## Thanks

-Thanks to the [React Tutorial for Beginners](https://youtu.be/SqcY0GlETPk?list=TLPQMDkwNTIwMjSiSNQUgq6gMA) for getting started tutorial.
+- Thanks to the [React Tutorial for Beginners](https://youtu.be/SqcY0GlETPk?si=opdBfZU9vDrOOxjJ) for getting started tutorial.
+- Thanks to the [React JS Full Course 2023 | Build an App and Master React in 1 Hour](https://youtu.be/b9eMGE7QtTk?si=KdRpbg9HH3j72oyF) for guiding the experiences to the real world project.
+- Thanks to the [React Tutorial for Beginners 2024 | Learn Reactjs 19 in 15 minutes](https://youtu.be/1z-E_KOC2L0?si=d-oK0YRN5Pk5a04E) for help clarify more fundamental stuffs.

 ## License